-- Over 1 000 families are living in homes they have been able to purchase in employee home ownership scheme.
-During 2019 we built an additional 18 homes for needy families, supplied and installed a 4.1 kilometre cattle fence to protect community livestock using doorstep community members for the construction.
-We completed the design of a road to be reconstructed in phases over the next five years. - To support the health of the local community we constructed a forensic pathology facility and have upgraded the facilities at the clinic serving our doorstep communities.
+- Over 5 000 people are living in homes they have been able to purchase in employee home ownership scheme.
+During 2020 we built an additional 18 homes for needy families.
+In consultation with the community we assist with their infrastructure needs, which includes the construction and repair of roads and walkways, providing leadership offices and repairing public facilities, such as the police station. - In 2020 we established a 200-bed field hospital to ensure medical facilities would be available to our employees and communities during Covid-19.
+We also provided isolation facilities for community members. - To support the health of the local community we constructed a forensic pathology facility and have upgraded the facilities at the clinic serving our doorstep communities.
 We have also paid the salaries of additional nurses in the clinic. - Our full-time employees and employees of our major contractors are members of a medical aid. - Our investment in education support in the form of four maths teachers and two science teachers at the secondary school serving our community has achieved a marked improvement in science and maths results at the school.
-We also invest in teacher development, the provision of educational resources and materials for schools and strengthening school management structures and school governing bodies, while training parents to provide guidance on their children's schoolwork. - We provided employment for 10 087 (2018:9 508) people in our operations in 2019.
-We uphold the rights of our employee to freedom of association and collective bargaining. - Through our enterprise and supplier development programme and our discretionary procurement from historically disadvantaged South Africans (HDSAs) we were able to procure 86.6% of our discretionary procurement from HDSAs.
+We also invest in teacher development, the provision of educational resources and materials for schools and strengthening school management structures and school governing bodies, while training parents to provide guidance on their children's schoolwork. - We provided employment for 11 024 (2020: 10 593) people in our operations in 2021.
+We uphold the rights of our employee to freedom of association and collective bargaining. - Through our enterprise and supplier development programme and our discretionary procurement from historically disadvantaged South Africans (HDSAs) we were able to procure 86.3% (2020: 82.2%) of our discretionary procurement from HDSAs.